medialab/xan/src/moonblade/doc/scraping.md

-`xan` scraping language should be very reminiscent of CSS/SCSS syntax, as it follows the same selection principles (it is probably useful, when using --evaluate-file, to save your scrapers on disk using the `.css` or `.scss` extension to get proper syntax highlighting).
+`xan` scraping language should be very reminiscent of CSS/SCSS syntax, as it follows the same selection principles (it is probably useful, when using --evaluate-file, to save your scrapers on disk using the `.css`, `.sass` or `.scss`, extension to get proper syntax highlighting).

 This language is able to:

-1. perform complex element selection using nested CSS selectors and/or custom expression
+1. perform complex element selection using nested CSS selectors and/or custom expressions
 2. to extract and process data from selected elements

 For instance, here is a simple example selecting links contained in a